 3. The stop_game function

-As the name suggests, this functions stops the game by killing the 2 updated threads.
+As the name suggests, this function stops the game by killing the 2 updated threads.

 4. The restart_game function